dineshdarshan009/SMSSpamClassifier-NLP/README.md

 The files contain one message per line.
 Each line is composed by two columns: one with label (ham or spam) and other with the raw text.
 Here are some examples:

-ham   What you doing?how are you? ham   Ok lar...
+ham   What you doing?how are you?<br/>
+ham   Ok lar...
 Joking wif u oni... ham   dun say so early hor...
 U c already then say... ham   MY NO. IN LUTON 0125698789 RING ME IF UR AROUND!
 H*